Request For Proposals Guidelines

 Sample Goals and Objectives

-ABC provides the following samples to help guide you and give you ideas to build upon.
-Incorporate those that you believe will help solve the problems within your jurisdiction.
+ABC provides the following samples to help guide and give ideas to build upon.
+Incorporate those that will help solve the problems within your jurisdiction.
 We encourage applicants to develop their own objectives that they feel will address the problems in their jurisdiction.

 - Identify and target problematic ABC licensed establishments.